21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Whyte Lake, West Vancouver

 The Whyte Lake trail is another easy hike near Vancouver that is located in West Vancouver.
 The walk takes two hours at most and covers five kilometres.
-There is a small elevation gain of 160 metres, and there is one slightly steeper section of the hike.
+There is a slight elevation gain of 160 metres, and there is one slightly steeper section of the hike.

 This scenic hike follows Nelson Creek through forests of Western Cedar and Douglas Fir trees.
 The trail has an old-world forest feel, with bridges covered in moss and 100-year-old trees.